Corrade/OW-workshop/README.md

-# Hitscan detection of spheres without raycasting
+# Hitscan detection of spheres without raymarching
 ## code.txt
 This file contains the code snippet that performs the action.